While there are many options available for studying Latin at home, this course offers something new and unique:

 Interested?
 Here Are the Course Details:

-WHERE: Live lessons via web conference on Zoom.
-Course calendar, syllabus, discussions and short assignments hosted in a private forum on Canvas.
+- WHERE: Live lessons via web conference on Zoom.
+Course calendar, syllabus, discussions and short assignments hosted in a private classroom on Canvas.